TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-4.md

 SlickGrid is trying to reconcile two seemingly incompatible objectives.
 First, you should be able to scroll across the entire grid.
 As the container is smaller than the grid, that means scaling up your movement.
 If you scroll the container down one million pixels, that should correspond to scrolling the grid down three million pixels.
 However, you should also be able to scroll down by a few rows.
 If you click on the scroll bar below the handle, that should scroll the bottom row in the viewport to the top.
 If the container has scrolled down 500 pixels, the grid should scroll down 500 pixels, not 1500 pixels.

 The trick is to change behavior depending on the size of the change.
 If you scroll by more than the size of the viewport (e.g. clicking on the handle and dragging), it's like you're flicking through a rolodex.
 The grid uses the scrollbar position to select a page.
-The display is jumping from the top few rows of one page to the next.
+The display is jumping from the top few rows of one page to the top few rows of the next.
 To the user, it looks like you're just scrolling through really fast.

 If you scroll by less than the size of the viewport (e.g. clicking below the handle), the grid scrolls within the current page, letting you explore the rows below the top few.
 This all works surprisingly well.
-If you're looking carefully, you can the odd glitch when small scale scrolling crosses a page boundary.
+If you're looking carefully, you can see the odd glitch when small scale scrolling crosses a page boundary.
 The scroll bar handle jumps backwards to the offset where the next page should start.
 However, as there are at least a 100 pages, the scroll bar handle only jumps back a few pixels.

 So, is it time to change course?
 Abandon React, at least for the grid, and switch to SlickGrid?
 Unfortunately, that's not really an option.
-SlickGrid only provides vertical virtual scrolling.
+SlickGrid only provides *vertical* virtual scrolling.
 The expected use case is displaying large numbers of entities with a fixed number of columns.
 Given the size and maturity of the code base, I don't think trying to introduce horizontal virtual scrolling over an unlimited number of columns will be practical.

 ## React-Virtualized